NC State Extension Publications

 Ground shelled corn, wheat 0.7 lb 142 lb

-Inoculants, enzymes, and sugars can be considered as stimulants of fermentation that promote rapid pH drop, produce more lactic acid, and reduce ammonia production (by preventing protein degradation) in most cases.
-These factors lead to a reduced silo shrink.
-Inoculants can be found as homofermentative, heterofermentative, and containing a combination of both types of bacteria.
 Inoculants containing heterofermentative bacteria, such as Lactobacillus buchneri, can extend bunk life during feedout by producing acetic acid, which is a powerful antifungal.
-However, a small increase in silo shrink may be observed in some instances due to the transformation of some lactic acid to acetic acid by L. buchneri.
+A small increase in silo shrink may be observed in some instances, however, due to the transformation by L. buchneri of some lactic acid to acetic acid.
 This effect has been compensated for in most cases by combining L. buchneri with fast-growing homolactic bacteria.
 Fibrolytic enzymes are also added to most silage inoculants to help release extra sugars from fiber, thus stimulating fermentation, and to improve fiber digestibility.
-Other additives include inorganic and organic acids, which are considered inhibitors of fermentation and are usually used in silages that have more than 70% moisture.
+Other additives include inorganic and organic acids, which are considered inhibitors of fermentation.
+They are usually used in silages that have more than 70% moisture.
 Ammonia or urea are sometimes added to prevent fungal growth and supplement nitrogen in forages with low crude protein levels to improve forage nutritive value.

 Figure 2.
-Corn kernel milkline.
+Corn kernel milkline

-Israelsen et al., 2009
+Adapted from Israelsen et al., 2009

 Silo Types